danjonpeterson/brain_printer/README.md

 # brain_printer

+NOTICE: README IS OUTDATED - NOW A PART OF THIS PROJECT: https://github.com/danjonpeterson/print-my-brain.git
+        WILL BE UPDATED SOON-ISH (once it works again)

 Do you have an MRI of your Brain?

 Do you want to get an .stl file of your brain so that you can make 3D print of it?